Distilled Siamese Networks for Visual Tracking: Distilled Siamese Tracker

-By introducing this weight, which rearranges the importance of different areas in the search region according to their similarities with the target, response activation is concentrated on the target.
-This keeps the response maps of the two branches consistent and enhances the effect of response learning.
-An example of our multi-layer Siamese target response learning is shown in Fig.~\ref{STRLoss_example}.
-The comparison of response maps with and without weights shows that the surrounding noise is suppressed effectively.
+By introducing this weight, which rearranges the importance of different areas in the search region according to their similarities with the target, the response activation is concentrated on the target.
+This keeps the response maps from the two branches consistent and enhances the response learning.
+An example of our multi-layer Siamese target response learning is shown in Fig.~\ref{fig:STRLoss_example}.
+The comparison of response maps with and without weights shows that the surrounding noise is suppressed effectively. {It is worth mentioning that our STR method is the first attempt to do feature learning on Siamese networks.}

+\textbf{Distillation Loss.} {Our distillation loss contains two critical components: the teacher soft loss, which is used to imitate the teacher, and the adaptive hard loss which is designed to integrate the ground-truth.}

+\textit{1) Teacher Soft (TS) Loss.} We set $C_s$ and $B_s$ as the student's classification and bounding box regression outputs, respectively. {$C_t$ and $B_t$ represent the teachers' variables.} In order to incorporate the dark knowledge~\cite{hinton2015distilling} that regularizes students by placing emphasis on the relationships learned by the teacher network across all the outputs, we need to `soften' the output of classification.
+We set $P_t\!=\!\text{softmax}(C_t/\text{temp})$, where $\text{temp}$ is a temperature parameter used to obtain a soft distribution~\cite{hinton2015distilling}.
+Similarly, $P_s\!=\!\text{softmax}(C_s/\text{temp})$.
+Then, we formulate the TS loss as follows: